YasmineBB/cycle-changes-tracker/README.md

 #### View Your Symptoms

 From the dashboard, the user is provided with the option to view the symptoms they have logged to date.
+At the moment and for the purpose of this project, as long as you are registered and logged in with any valid details, the data viewed is all the same as it is linked via API to the two worksheets, so of course the data isn't personalised!
+In future development the data would be unique to each user.

 ### Future Features to Implement